Student Residency Classification for Tuition and Fee Purposes

 - SPECIAL RESIDENCY RULES APPLICABLE TO MILITARY VETERANS, RESERVISTS, AND NATIONAL GUARD MEMBERS

-- Active duty members of the Armed Forces of the United States, their spouses, and their dependent children stationed in Delaware in connection with military service, are eligible for Delaware student status immediately upon being assigned to Delaware.
+- Active duty members of the Armed Forces of the United States, their spouses, and their dependent children stationed in Delaware in connection with military service, are eligible for Delaware residency classification immediately upon being assigned to Delaware.
 Eligibility will continue as long as the student maintains continuous enrollment.

-- Active members of Delaware Army Reserve or National Guard units are eligible for in-state residency classification regardless of the member’s state of residence.
-Eligibility for in-state residency status will be extended for as long as the member remains on active duty.
+- Active members of Delaware Army Reserve or National Guard units are eligible for Delaware residency classification regardless of the member’s state of residence.
+Eligibility for in-state residency status will be extended for as long as the member remains active in said unit.

 - Members of the Armed Forces of the United States or of Reserve or National Guard units who reside in Delaware do not, by reason of physical presence outside the state in compliance with official orders, relinquish domicile.
 The dependents of the deployed member do not relinquish domicile as long as they continue to reside in Delaware.

-- Pursuant to the passage of the Veterans Access, Choice and Accountability Act of 2014, effective July 1, 2015 in-state tuition and fees will be assessed to qualifying Veterans and their dependents as follows:
+- Pursuant to the passage of the Veterans Access, Choice and Accountability Act of 2014, amended by PL 117-68, and the Isakson and Roe Veterans Health Care and Benefits Improvement Act of 2020, in-state tuition and fees will be assessed to qualifying Veterans and their dependents, effective August 1, 2022, as follows:

-- A Veteran using educational assistance under either chapter 30 (Montgomery G.I.
-Bill – Active Duty Program) or chapter 33 (Post-9/11 G.I.
-Bill), of title 38, United States Code, who lives in while attending the University of Delaware, a school located in Delaware (regardless of his/her formal State of residence) and enrolls in the school within three years of discharge or release from a period of active duty service of 90 days or more.
+- A Veteran using educational assistance under chapter 30 (Montgomery G.I.
+Bill – Active Duty Program), Chapter 31 (Vocational Rehabilitation), or chapter 33 (Post-9/11 G.I.
+Bill), of title 38, United States Code, who lives in Delaware while attending the University of Delaware (regardless of their formal State of residence).

-- Anyone using transferred Post-9/11 GI Bill benefits (38 U.S.C.§ 3319) who lives in Delaware while attending the University of Delaware, a school located in Delaware (regardless of his/her formal State of residence) and enrolls in the school within three years of the transferor’s discharge or release from a period of active duty service of 90 days or more.
+- Anyone using transferred Post-9/11 GI Bill benefits (38 U.S.C.§ 3319) who lives in Delaware while attending the University of Delaware (regardless of their formal State of residence).

-- Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311 (B)(9)), who lives in Delaware while attending a school located in Delaware (regardless of his/her formal State of residence).
+- Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311 (B)(9)), who lives in Delaware while attending the University of Delaware (regardless of their formal State of residence).

 - SPECIAL RESIDENCY RULES APPLICABLE TO APPLICANTS SEEKING PERMANENT RESIDENCY/U.S. CITIZENSHIPStudents who are not U.S. citizens who meet ALL criteria below, while classified as a non-resident, may be assessed in-state tuition.
 The person on whom the classification depends must also meet all other criteria normally required to classify a student as a resident: